-Advertising - No advertising by Estate agents will be allowed to be displayed within Aspect.
+Advertising - No advertising by Estate agents will be allowed to be displayed within the Development.
 Window stickers, advertisements or notices will be removed immediately.

-Immoral use - No apartment or area within Aspect is to be used for any illegal, immoral or improper activity.
+Immoral use - No apartment or area within the Development is to be used for any illegal, immoral, or improper activity.